thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

      return(np.diag(cm) / np.sum(cm, axis = 1))
 ```

-When to use: Recall is used when we want to predict as many positive as possible.
+When to use: Recall is used when we want to predict as many positives as possible.

-Recall and Precision both are useful metric for imbalanced dataset.
+Recall and Precision both are useful metrics for imbalanced datasets.

 ## F-1 Score

-F-1 Score is another useful metric in evaluating classification model.
+F-1 Score is another useful metric in evaluating the classification model.
 It is a trade-off between Precision and Recall.

 The F-1 score is a number between 0 and 1 and is the harmonic mean of precision and recall.